grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Ah, that would scare the fucking shit out of them.
 They might think we were armed and about to fire.
 We're trying to make friends here. ...I'm going to try ship-to-ship radio.
 We're just close enough they might hear us, and the radio could be a little less threatening."

 Percy reached over her head and flipped on the ship-to-ship radio.
-A device that was not actually a radio, it was just acted like one.
+A device that was not actually a radio, it just acted like one.
 It used the sonar rig to push sound through the water to talk to other ships nearby.
 500 meters was just about the limit of its range.
 Real radio transmissions were supposed to follow a set of protocols and rules, potentially enforced by agents of Authorities in their respective territories.
 Ship-to-ship had no rules other than an informal argot that had developed partially to obfuscate meaning for any other ship that might be listening, and partially just evolved from nautical cultural habit.

 [//]: # (Is the ship-to-ship radio actually a 1970s trucker CB?
 You fucking know it.)